VanitasVanitatum/VanitasVanitatum.github.io/_posts/2018-03-26-AutoHotkey-custom-hotkeys-for-oldschool-RTS-games.md

 layout: post
 title: "AutoHotkey Custom Hotkeys for Oldschool RTS Games"
 categories:
-  - ° Computers
+  - °Computers
 tags:
-  - ° Computers
+  - °Computers
-  - ° Hotkeys
+  - °Hotkeys
-  - ° AHK
+  - °AHK
-  - ° Gaming
+  - °Gaming
 last_modified_at: 2018-03-26T12:57:42-05:00
 ---
 Oldschool RTS are great, but their input schemes usually aren't.
 Technically you shouldn't use these for multiplayer, to not have any unfair advantage.
 (Though as I saw it, if I put in the effort to learn to code AHK, and to fine-tune the script ... then I should be allowed to use them when I want.)